 - Great customer service, with a generous return policy

 - A bit higher cut with excellent ankle support

 - Thicker soles offer a lot of natural protection for the feet and ankles

 What People are Saying About The Brooks Addiction Walkers

-“Awesome pair of walking shoes that are super comfortable.
+“Awesome pair of walking shoes that are really comfortable.
 I’d had knee and hip pain for as long as I can remember when exercising, but not when wearing these things.
 Amazing, right?”

 “I’ve used these for a couple of years now and they’re only just starting to wear out, a little bit.
 I’ll be buying another pair of these for sure.
-They’re helped to keep my PF and shin splints at bay.”
+They’re helped to keep my PF at bay.”

 “Hands down, one of the best running or walking shoes for the money.
 Make a smart choice and just go with these ones, okay?”

 Does it sound like the right walking shoes for you?
 You can learn more about them on Amazon.com and also check for the best prices: